-In Seattle, these transit modes include bus, streetcar, light rail, and train
+In Seattle, these transit modes include bus, streetcar, light rail, and train.

-- Think of using transit programs as a recruitment and retention tool, and to save money as an alternative to investing in parking infrastructure. - Allow your employees to utilize pre-tax commuter benefits. - Consider investing in ORCA Business Passport or ORCA Business Choice. - Engage employees at multiple times and levels: while onboarding a new employee, during infrastructure changes (for example: West Seattle Bridge Closure), via email, during all-staff meetings, etc. - Ensure HR policies don't penalize employees who take transit.
+- Think of using transit programs as a recruitment and retention tool, and to save money as an alternative to investing in parking infrastructure. - Allow your employees to utilize pre-tax commuter benefits. - Consider investing in ORCA Business Passport or ORCA Business Choice. - Engage employees at multiple times and levels: while onboarding a new employee, during infrastructure changes (for example: Link light rail expansion), via email, during all-staff meetings, etc. - Ensure HR policies don't penalize employees who take transit, walk, or bike.